The Women and the Secret: Artistic applications

 In France there were two dramatic adaptations of the fable.
 That of 1767 was the one-act comic opera Les femmes et le secret by François-Antoine Quêtant (1733- 1823) and Pierre Vachon.
 It was followed in 1823 by a similarly titled one-act comedy with musical interludes by W. Lafontaine and Gaspard Touret.
 The 1843 vaudeville by Edouard Deaddé Saint-Yves and Léon de Villier only borrowed the title and applied it to another situation.
-There was also a silent film made in 1909 by the Gaumont Film Company.
+There was also a silent film made in 1909 by Gaumont.

 Book illustrations of the fable often picture one woman talking to another, or to a group, with a finger raised to her lips to indicate that the story should go no further, as in the 19th century engraving by Tony Johannot.
 The same gesture persists into Maguy Bourzeix's modern update of the situation.
 It seems implied too in Gerard Stricher's more abstract treatment of the women's heads in his painting of 2015.